 You will receive the login information sent to your Family email after you update and submit your 4hOnline profile application for the new year.
 If you used a paper enrollment form, you will have to check with your county 4-H Representative for the instructions.

-3. Pay the $19 enrollment fee to your club.
+3. Pay the $21 enrollment fee to the office or online.

 Pay either online at